The Careers Adviser and Coordinator in school is Stacey Lowe and the Senior Leader in charge is Rhianne Bond.

 Information and guidance is provided through a variety of activities.
 Students will be will be offered support and guidance when it is needed.
-This includes access to an independent Careers Advisor.
+This includes access to an independent and impartial Careers Advisor.
 Career guidance interviews are designed to help students talk about their career aspirations and to give them the research skills to help them make informed decisions.
 There is a Careers Library in the Learning Resource Centre to help students with their independent research.
 There is also a Careers notice board which is updated fortnightly with available apprenticeships.
 It has information also about university open days and industry work experience opportunities, competitions and summer schools.

 From Year 7, all of our students follow a programme which helps them to understand the world of work.
 We make sure that all of our students have access to the appropriate advice about post 16 and post 18 opportunities.
 Across all of the key stages, students can access meetings and events which will help them with their career planning decisions.

 Year 7– Introduction to Careers: during PSHE, students will begin to think about what a career is, why employment is important and skills employers are looking for.
 They will begin to think about jobs they might like to do.